J-B-Mugundh/Gmart/README.md

 ## 📦 Installation

-To set up the **Ratna Supermarket** project on your local machine, follow these detailed instructions for both the frontend and backend.
+To set up the **ShopEZ: E-commerce Application** project on your local machine, follow these detailed instructions for both the frontend and backend.

 ### Run With Docker